 Operating in the supply chain world, it’s hard to not come across terminology like supply chain planning 4.0, “light touch” planning or “lights out” planning.
 All have generated a lot of hype over the past few years … and for good reason.
 Considerable progress has been made in technology in recent years, continuing at a dizzying pace.
 Autonomous development is happening in most major car … Continue reading Achieving autonomous or “lights out” supply chain planning

 When I was IBP manager at a multi-billion-dollar CPG company about 10 years ago, I remember a marketing director telling me just before the executive IBP meeting; ‘Niels, this feels like going to the dentist every month’.
 I agreed with him.
-Back then, preparing for a monthly IBP meeting was a painful, tedious effort, with my full planning team consumed and running overtime to get … Continue reading How to move IBP from a Tired Old Process to an Executive Decision Factory
+Back then, preparing for a monthly IBP meeting was a painful, tedious effort, with my full planning team consumed and running overtime to get … Continue reading How to move IBP from a Tedious Process to an Executive Decision Factory

 If you operate in the supply chain or the planning world, it is hard to not come across terminology like supply chain planning 4.0, ‘light touch’ planning or ‘lights out’ planning.
 They all rate high in the hype cycle and for good reasons.
 A lot of technology progress has been made in recent years, and progress continuous at dizzying speed.
 Autonomous vehicles already exist in … Continue reading Autonomous or ‘Lights Out’ Supply Chain Planning; what is really required?